FearL0rd/ComfyUI-QuantOps/README.md

 Extended quantization layouts for ComfyUI, enabling loading and inference with models quantized by [convert_to_quant](https://github.com/silveroxides/convert_to_quant).

 This is experimental and due to lack of proper support and merging of PR in ComfyUI, do not expect this to work without putting in the effort.
-I don't have the time or the energy to keep this up and will close ebtire project if i keep getting bunch of low effort issues posted expecting me go serve a fix up on a silver platter.
+I don't have the time or the energy to keep this up and will close entire project if i keep getting bunch of low effort issues posted expecting me go serve a fix up on a silver platter.

 ### tl;dr Go complain at ComfyOrg.
 Not here.